Corporate Governance

 The Board has significant experience of operating and developing major hydrocarbon assets across Africa as well as an established network across the relevant stakeholder audiences and director experience of energy transition in other geographies.
 The Non-Executive Directors bring significant industry and capital markets experience to the Board.

-Full details of each Board member and their relevant experience, skills and personal qualities are set out in the Annual Report and on the Company’s website.
+Full details of each Board member and their relevant experience, skills and personal qualities are set out in paragraph 14 of Part I of this document, the Annual Report and on the Company’s website.

 Each Director takes responsibility for maintaining his or her own skill set which includes roles and experience with other boards and organisations.